mycroftwilde/Portainer_Templates/README.md

 A Large List of Self-Hosted Resources and Projects which can be [Found Here](https://github.com/awesome-selfhosted/awesome-selfhosted)

+#### 3. Dockerholics Application List

+A list of tried and verified docker containers by the Dockerholics Community, which can be [Found here](https://github.com/petersem/dockerholics)

 #### 3. [An Alternative Self-Hosting Cookbooks List](https://github.com/mycroftwilde/portainer_templates/tree/master/TableOfContents/Alternative)

 ##